laiyonghao/redmine-auth/README.md

 </VirtualHost>
 ```

-Please replace `WSGI-FILE-PATH` in config file to real path.
+Please replace `WSGI-FILE-PATH` in config file with real path.

 Then, restart apache2: